Past Green Week Events

 Enjoy a guided walk along a portion of the Ole Miss Tree Trail led by UM arborist Nathan Kazinsky.
 Participants will receive a digital map of the full Ole Miss Tree Trail to use for future self-guided walks.

 Ole Miss Arbor Day Celebration

 UM Landscape Services will plant a tree in the Grove in observation of Arbor Day.
 Attendees will have the opportunity to be entered into a raffle to take home a tree seedling from the champion Catalpa tree on campus.

 “Eat to Live” Cooking Demo & Meal

 Join the UM Garden Club and UM Food Bank for a healthy meal created from produce grown in the campus garden and shelf-stable ingredients available at the Food Bank!
 Attendees will meet at the UM Garden (behind RC South) to help harvest veggies and then walk over to the Honors College kitchen for a quick cooking demo.
 The meal will consist of kale grilled cheese, tomato-basil soup, sautéed carrots with rosemary and thyme and strawberry basil lemonade.
-This event is free, but registration is required.
-Reserve your spot here.

 The UM Master Plan for the Oxford Campus: A Sustainable Vision of Campus Development